While the bat is more associated with haunted houses and vampires, they are one of the most beneficial animals on the planet.

 What is a Bat House?

 A bat house is a relatively small box normally made from wood.
-It is rectangular in shape with the open end on the bottom so bats can fly in.
+It is rectangular in shape with an open end on the bottom so bats can fly in.

 Most bat houses are three feet long and two feet wide with an open space of four to five inches for the interior.